Need money quickly and without a lot of hassle?

 While there are options out there for those with lower credit scores, many personal loans require fairly high credit scores.
 If your score is below average you probably won’t qualify for most of these types of loans.

-If you think you might be on edge, check your credit score before applying.
+If you think you might be on edge, check your credit score before requesting.
 Thankfully, most online lenders advertise their minimum requirements and getting a hold of your credit score is pretty easy these days.

 Additional Penalties or Fees